Replicable-MARL/MARLlib/README.md

     - Cause of bug: miss installing package or incorrect Python Path
     - Solution: install the package and check you current PYTHONPATH

-## Contribute

-MARLlib is friendly to incorporating a new environment.
-Besides the ten we already implemented, we support almost all kinds of MARL environments.
-Before contributing new environment, you must know:

-Things you ought to cover:

-- provide a new environment interface python file, follow the style of [MARLlib/envs/base_env](https://github.com/ICLR2023Paper4242/MARLlib/tree/main/envs/base_env)
-- provide a corresponding config yaml file, follow the style of [MARLlib/envs/base_env/config](https://github.com/ICLR2023Paper4242/MARLlib/tree/main/envs/base_env/config)
-- provide a corresponding instruction readme file, follow the style of [MARLlib/envs/base_env/install](https://github.com/ICLR2023Paper4242/MARLlib/tree/main/envs/base_env/install)

-Things not essential:

-- change the MARLlib data processing pipeline
-- provide a unique runner or controller specific to the environment
-- concern about the data logging

-The ten environments we already contained have covered great diversity in action space,  observation space, agent-env interaction style, task mode, additional information like action mask, etc.
-The best practice to incorporate your environment is to find an existing similar one and provide the same interface.